← All Conditions

 Is surgery the only treatment for slipped rib syndrome?

 No. Non-surgical options are always explored first, including local anaesthetic and steroid injections, physiotherapy, and activity modification.
 For some patients, these measures provide satisfactory relief without surgery.
-However, for patients with persistent, recurrent, or severely debilitating symptoms, keyhole rib resection offers the best prospect of long-term improvement and is highly effective.
+For patients with persistent or severely debilitating symptoms, keyhole rib resection offers the best prospect of long-term improvement.

 How long is recovery after keyhole rib resection?